andrebassi/k1s/README.md

 ## Requirements

-- kubectl configured with cluster access
+- kubectl configured with cluster access (auto-installed by install script if missing)
 - metrics-server (optional, for CPU/Memory metrics)

 ## Usage